deepset-ai/haystack-home/content/blog/haystack-nividia-integration/index.md

 document_store.filter_documents({})
 ```

-Then create a RAG pipeline to query the data.
+Create a RAG pipeline to query the data.

 ```python
 from haystack.document_stores.in_memory import InMemoryDocumentStore